What is cutaneous tuberculosis?

 - Sputum culture (it may take a month or longer for results to be reported)

 - Chest X-ray and other radiological tests for extrapulmonary infection.

-Patients with latent TB infection but no active disease may also be treated with antitubercular drugs to prevent development of active disease.
-See tuberculosis screening.
+Patients with latent TB infection but no active disease may also be treated with anti-tuberculous drugs to prevent development of active disease.
+[See Tuberculosis screening].

 Single drug therapy is discouraged.